-• Funding and implementation of the Modernizing Government Technology Act that focuses on driving down cybersecurity risk.
-Agencies must report on existing networks that cannot be fixed and must be replaced.

-• Continued adherence to the Cybersecurity Information Sharing Act of 2015 that facilitates a risk-based strategy by promoting the sharing of actionable cyberthreat information from government to industry, from industry to government, and among private companies.

-The U.S. government should promote greater sharing of cyberthreat information with the private sector in a timely, straightforward, and actionable manner, and ensure government agencies are funded and staffed with the necessary resources to achieve this goal of efficiently managing the collection of data.
+- Funding and implementation of the Modernizing Government Technology Act that focuses on driving down cybersecurity risk.
+Agencies must report on existing networks that cannot be fixed and must be replaced. - Continued adherence to the Cybersecurity Information Sharing Act of 2015, which facilitates a risk-based strategy by promoting the sharing of actionable cyberthreat information from government to industry, from industry to government, and among private companies. - The U.S. government should promote greater sharing of cyberthreat information with the private sector in a timely, straightforward, and actionable manner, and ensure government agencies are funded and staffed with the necessary resources to achieve this goal of efficiently managing the collection of data.
 The current process does not provide companies with actionable, accurate, and timely information.
 Specifically, the federal government should work to minimize the average amount of time that a threat actor remains undetected once they have gained their initial exploit or foothold.
-To this end, the federal government should track and publish its own performance metrics, including the amount of time that occurs from (1) breach-to-detection, (2) detection-toresponse, and (3) detection-to-sharing of the cyberthreat indicators.

-• Appropriate liability protections when participating in government cybersecurity sharing programs.

-• Regulators should be cognizant of sector-specific risks and build off of existing successful sector-specific regulations.
+To this end, the federal government should track and publish its own performance metrics, including the amount of time that occurs from (1) breach-to-detection, (2) detection-toresponse, and (3) detection-to-sharing of the cyberthreat indicators. - Appropriate liability protections when participating in government cybersecurity sharing programs. - Regulators should be cognizant of sector-specific risks and build off of existing successful sector-specific regulations.

-• Government efforts to develop norms that support an open, secure, stable, accessible, and peaceful cyberspace.
-Cyberattacks by state and non-state actors threaten international and national security, democratic processes, the global economy, the free flow of ideas and information, and the safety, security, and privacy of individuals.

-• An increase in attention for cybersecurity in international forums, including the G20 and increased U.S. Government engagement in international bodies, such as the The United Nations Economic Commission for Europe World Forum for the Harmonization of Vehicle Regulations (WP.29).

-• No federal government mandates on the design of products and services.
-The federal government should be particularly careful to avoid requirements that could weaken the security of technology used to protect sensitive personal information and critical systems.

-• Cybersecurity efforts at the federal and state levels to protect the integrity of election systems and related information technology infrastructure.

-• A renewed focus on enhancing attribution and bringing cyber criminals to justice.

-• Education, workforce, and immigration policies and initiatives that help the U.S. develop and retain the world's best cyber workforce.

-• Additional funding for states to procure consolidated cybersecurity services on behalf of local entities to thwart the increasing ransomware attacks against our local government systems and school districts - because efforts by the district and county level will never scale to enable a reasonable defense in this threat environment.
+- Government efforts to develop norms that support an open, secure, stable, accessible, and peaceful cyberspace.
+Cyberattacks by state and non-state actors threaten international and national security, democratic processes, the global economy, the free flow of ideas and information, and the safety, security, and privacy of individuals. - An increase in attention for cybersecurity in international forums, including the G20 and increased U.S. Government engagement in international bodies, such as the UNECE World Forum for the Harmonization of Vehicle Regulations (WP.29). - No federal government mandates on the design of products and services.
+The federal government should be particularly careful to avoid requirements that could weaken the security of technology used to protect sensitive personal information and critical systems. - Cybersecurity efforts at the federal and state levels to protect the integrity of election systems and related information technology infrastructure. - A renewed focus on enhancing attribution and bringing cyber criminals to justice. - Education, workforce, and immigration policies and initiatives that help the U.S. develop and retain the world's best cyber workforce. - Additional funding for states to procure consolidated cybersecurity services on behalf of local entities to thwart the increasing ransomware attacks against our local government systems and school

-• The continuation and further development of Information Sharing and Analysis Centers (ISACs) that provide critical infrastructure owners and operators a forum to detect, share, and analyze cyber threat information
+- districts because efforts by the district and county level will never scale to enable a reasonable defense in this threat environment. - The continuation and further development of Information Sharing and Analysis Centers (ISACs) that provide critical infrastructure owners and operators a forum to detect, share, and analyze cyber threat information - Congress should act: - ✓ Federal legislation is needed to provide harmonized and consistent standards throughout the U.S. to set cybersecurity guidelines and security expectations.
+Federal legislation should be tech- and sector-neutral and apply to online and offline entities alike that collect and process personal information. - ✓ Congress and other federal and state government entities must be collaborative partners in advancing the protection of consumers and the furtherance of innovation in the 21st-century data-driven economy. - ✓ Congress and the Biden administration should consider and incorporate certain national and international frameworks, with a particular focus on interoperability and secure data flows, as they develop a framework for baseline legislation.w

-XVII.
+XVI.
 Privacy